jonmchan/TestProject/README.md

 Apples are either green or red.
 Oranges are always orange.
-Development projects always end on time.
+Development projects sometimes end on time.